tylerhou/site-old/content/posts/binary-search-with-confidence.md

 | -2  | -1  | 0      | 0       | 1   | 3   | 4   | 4   | <span style="white-space: nowrap;">one past end</span> |
 | G   | G   | G      | G       | G   | G   | G   | G   | R   |

-What if the array was empty?
+Last, what if the array was empty?
 The same logic would apply: return one past the end, which is the 0th element.

 </div>